-Also, unlike many other types of psychological evaluations, your test results are not compared against any norms.
+Also, unlike many other types of psychological evaluations, your results are not compared against any norms.
 Instead of looking at your score in comparison to the results of other people, the goal of the instrument is to simply offer further information about your own unique personality.

 Reliability and Validity

 According to the Myers & Briggs Foundation, the MBTI meets accepted standards of reliability and validity.
-However, other studies have found that the reliability and validity of the test have not been adequately demonstrated.
+However, other studies have found that the reliability and validity of the instrument have not been adequately demonstrated.

-The Test Today
+The MBTI Today